silx-kit/silx/doc/source/Tutorials/specfile_to_hdf5.rst

     29.366004  45256 0.000343 734 419 248 229 236 343 178082 664 0.00372862 0.00765939 0.0041217 0.00235285 0.00185308 0.00139262 0.00128592 0.00132523 0.00192608 1364 330
     29.36998  45258 0.00036 847 448 254 229 248 360 178342 668 0.00374561 0.00857342 0.0047493 0.00251203 0.00194009 0.00142423 0.00128405 0.00139059 0.00201859 1529 346

 Synthetic example of file with 3 scans.
-The last scan includes data of 3 multichannel analysers.
+The last scan includes data of 3 multichannel analysers, sharing the same MCA header.

 ::